Thiruvilwamala

-Thiruvilwamala is a hilly village in the northern terrain of Thrissur district of Kerala state in southern India.
+Thiruvilwamala is a hilly village in the northern region of Thrissur district, in the state of Kerala, southern India.
 It is located 47 kilometres northeast of district headquarters Thrissur.
 Kasavu clothing is made in Kuthampully, a nearby village.

 Location

 The village, which is more of a temple town, is located on the banks of the Bharathappuzha river, with the nearest towns being Chelakkara, Ottapalam, Pazhayannur, and Shoranur.
 The Vilwadrinatha Temple, which is among the rare Sri Rama temples in Kerala, is in Thiruvilwamala.
 Even though people believe the deity as Lord Rama, actually it is of Lord Vishnu.
 There is another shrine for Lord Lakshmana, the younger brother of Lord Rama, inside the temple.
 Both the brothers have equal importance here.
 There are sub-shrines for Ganesha, Hanuman, Shiva, Parvati, Ayyappan and Serpent deities.
 Niramaala are Ekadashi are festive events.

 Noted personalities

 Noted writer V. K. N. (Vadakke Koottala Narayanankutty Nair) Maanasi and V.K.K.Ramesh, P.A.Divakaran hails from this place.

 The poet P. Kunhiraman Nair had stayed here for long, having fallen in love with the scenic beauty and culture of the place.
 Raobahadur T.K.
 Nair, a former minister in Cochin State, hailed from this place.
 Current Kerala High Court Judge Ashok Menon & Additional Director General of Police Padmakumar IPS belong to Thiruvilwamala.
 The place has also given birth to prominent artists in the field of Kathakali, especially madhalam players like Venkichan Swamy and his pupils Appukutty Poduval & Chinna Kutta Poduval.
 It is the home of Carnatic musicians; the Sri Rama temple that hosts a relay south Indian classical concert on the auspicious day of ekadasi.